schotanp/climate-change-fall2022/assignment-instructions/a2-climate-data.md

 	- Not typically used in publications.
 In presentations, you would typically use a title at the top of the slide, but not on the figure.

 ## 8. Calculating Anomalies
 A temperature anomaly is a departure of a measured value from a reference or long-term average temperature.
 It can be calculated on many different timescales (day, week, year, decade, etc.) and is useful for visualizing trends and deviation from a mean value.
 Temperature anomalies are used commonly to convey information related to climate change, as removing the mean values makes it easier to compare between different regions and periods.
+It also makes regional averages less sensitive to the inclusion or exclusion of certain stations.
+[Learn more about anomalies](https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature).

 <img src="Slide1.png" alt="Line graph of measured temperature values and bar graph of temperature presented as an anomaly" width="700" style="border: 1px solid darkgrey">